Usbac/tundra/README.md

 </html>
 ```

+## Tests

+To run the test suite, follow these steps:

+* Open your terminal and move to your Tundra folder.

+* Run `npm update --save-dev` to install the dependencies.

+* Run `npm test`.

+* Open `http://localhost:8080` in your browser to see the testing view.

 ## Contributing

 Any contribution or support to this project in the form of a issue, pull request or message will be highly appreciated.